Lobaro/docs/docs/iot-devices/usonic-lorawan/index.md

 Alternatively also named "Oscar Sensor".

+## Technical description

+The device is based on the PGA460 from Texas Instruments ([http://www.ti.com/product/PGA460](http://www.ti.com/product/PGA460))

+The PGA enables tuning of the Ultrasonic Sensor for all kind of environments.
+The default firmware supports parameters tested in underground waste bins.

+Lobaro offers customized tuning and consulting for environments where the default configuration does not match.

+### Open Top vs. Closed Top

+As for now the sensor is shipped with an open top membran.
+This has advantages in sensibility and range, but is more prone to environmental impacts.

+Closed-Top Sensors (e.g. as used in Automotive) need more energy to send out a clear signal but are resistant against environmental impacts.

 ## Reference decoder

 This is a decoder written in JavaScript that can be used to parse the device's